2ndSightLab/ai-tracker/fixed.md

 🟡 Wrong IP in admin user policy

+🟡 Per account / per KMS key fail

+🟡 remove SECURITY_ACCOUNT_ID, etc. in delegate scripts, + configure > all these can be replaced with the deploy acct id

+🟡 No deploy action available for Delegate Org Admin

+🟡 log bucket script not ipmelmented

+🟡 Menu numbers are not aligned > chose 6 resource and tried to deploy 7

+🟡 Backup env should create a backup account for each env (confirmed by user), kms, iam

+🟡 Remove Select Environment from deploy menu

+🟡 Multiple enter in some places

+🟡 Create new acount: ERROR: ou-acct-nms not set

 ## 6/27/2026

 🟢 Menus: Again.
 See mistakes.
 Fixed to ask y/n before each reasource, pause after to see errors, if skip a resource go to the next one isntead of going back to the start.